dginhoux/ansible_role.docker_swarm/README.md

 Ansible Role : dginhoux.docker_swarm
 =========

-This ansible role create a swarm cluster from docker node specified in two group in ansible inventory.
+This ansible role init, configure and remove a swarm cluster.
+Nodes have to be fitted in two groups in ansible inventory.
-Docker need to be installed on the node where this roles is running.
-Every nodes specified in both inventory groups (manager and worker) must be online, above the first declared manager.

 Requirements
 ------------

-This role is built to only run on platforms defined in `meta/main.yml`
+This role is built to only run on platforms defined in `meta/main.yml`.
+Docker engine need to be installed before.
+Every nodes used (manager and worker) must be online.

 Role Variables